-Lazard Ltd. (LAZ), the largest independent merger adviser, reported first-quarter profit that beat analysts’ estimates as financial advisory fees climbed and operating revenue reached a record.
+Lazard Ltd. (LAZ:US), the largest independent merger adviser, reported first-quarter profit that beat analysts’ estimates as financial advisory fees climbed and operating revenue reached a record.

 Lazard, run by Chief Executive Officer Kenneth Jacobs, is advising some of this year’s biggest deals, including GDF Suez’s $10.2 billion announced purchase of International Power Plc and TNT Express NV’s $6.85 billion proposed sale to United Parcel Service Inc. Jacobs, 53, has said the “seeds” for a mergers- and-acquisitions recovery, including available financing, are in place.